-The fuel selection is made by an external connected switch at AGM60 The changeover logic of the AGM60 generates feedback signals Fuel 0 and Fuel 1 which are fed to the LMV26 / LMV36 basic unit for evaluation.
+The fuel selection is made by an external connected switch at AGM60.
+The changeover logic of the AGM60 generates feedback signals Fuel 0 and Fuel 1 which are fed to the LMV36 for evaluation.

 Fuel changeover via the AZL2 or a building automation system is not technically possible.